 Soccer Entering The Referee Review Area

 In many professional soccer matches, on-field officials and referees are assisted by video referees and instant replays.
 These video technologies allow referees to determine things such as fouls, possession, and goals in debatable scenarios.
-However, because it is important that referees be given privacy when reviewing a play, these reviews occur in a designated Referee Review Area (RRA), which cannot be entered by anyone but the referees without incurring a penalty.
+These reviews occur in a designated Referee Review Area (RRA), which cannot be entered by anyone but the referees without incurring a penalty.

-By the Laws of the Game, which govern all soccer matches from FIFA down to youth leagues, it is forbidden for any player, substitute player, coach, or other team official who is not a referee to enter the RRA during any match where video reviews occur.
+According to the Laws of the Game, it is forbidden for any player, substitute player, coach, or other team official who is not a referee to enter the RRA during any match where video reviews occur.
 Entering the RRA results in a caution to the person who does so.
 However, because the misconduct is not considered blatant, the punishments for entering the RRA are not as severe as some other fouls.
 However, this should not encourage any soccer player to enter the review area deliberately.
 It is important that the video review process retains its integrity and allows the referees to review the game fairly and honestly.